-- Anticipating the necessary auxiliary personnel (hostesses, translators, etc)
+- Not having the necessary auxiliary personnel (hostesses, translators, etc)

-- Anticipating the cleaning service for the stand.
+- Not having a cleaning service for the stand.

-- Studying the appearance in the exhibitors catalogue so visitors know that your company is participating in the fair.
+- Not appearing in the exhibitors catalogue so visitors will not know that your company is participating in the fair.

-- Having enough invitations to give to current or potential customers.
+- Not having enough invitations to give to current or potential customers.

-- Having anywhere to sit down, keep documents or display products.
+- Not having anywhere to sit down, keep documents or display products.

-- Having décor, signs, flowers or any other necessary elements.
+- Not having décor, signs, flowers or any other necessary elements.

 - Drawing up of the budget.